Be the Friend Who Listens.

 We Can Talk About It

-When the world doesn't listen, be the friend who does.
+When the world doesn’t listen, be the friend who does.
 Many of us feel like we can’t discuss our mental health for many reasons.
-“We Can Talk About It” encourages young people to push past pervasive taboos, misconceptions and stigmas about mental health by seizing the awkward and reaching out to a friend.
+“We Can Talk About It” encourages you to push past taboos and misconceptions about mental health by seizing the awkward, reaching out to a friend and checking in.